-NY’s Top Court OK’s New York City’s Porn Rules
+New York City Porn Rules OK’d by State High Court

 ALBANY, N.Y.
 (CN) – New York City met its burden of proof needed to enforce a 2001 law regulating porn shops, sex shows and topless bars, the state’s highest court ruled unanimously Tuesday.

-The New York Court of Appeals’ 5-0 decision reversed a ruling on zoning restrictions and limitations on sex businesses that began during Rudy Giuliani’s mayoral tenure in the mid-1990s.
+The decision by the New York Court of Appeals reverses a ruling on zoning restrictions and limitations on sex businesses that began during Rudy Giuliani’s mayoral tenure in the mid-1990s.

-Appeals Court Judges Jenny Rivera, Leslie Stein, Michael Garcia and Rowan Wilson concurred.
+Judges Jenny Rivera, Leslie Stein, Michael Garcia and Rowan Wilson concurred.
 Chief Judge Janet DeFiore did not take part in the decision.

-Fahey wrote that the Appellate Division erred, and that “the City’s modest evidentiary burden related only to the first stage of Alameda Books.”
+Finding that the Appellate Division erred, Fahey said “the city’s modest evidentiary burden related only to the first stage” of a 2002 ruling by the U.S. Supreme Court in the case Los Angeles v.
+Alameda Books.

-The U.S. Supreme Court ruling in Los Angeles v.
-Alameda Books (2002) established a three-part burden-shifting framework for determining the constitutionality of adult-use zoning.

 New York City’s 1995 resolution defined an adult establishment as a commercial establishment in which a “substantial portion” of it includes “an adult book store, adult eating or drinking establishment, adult theater, or other adult commercial establishment, or any combination thereof.”